 District Court Tax Suits

+There is a general belief that decisions in U.S. district court are more objective than decisions in tax court.
 Because tax suits are only one of many types of cases that are heard in U.S. district court, they are approached from a broader point of view.
-The IRS is a party to every single case heard in tax court.
-Some people believe that such a familiarity breeds a slight favoritism.
-Also, some pick federal district court because they can get a jury at federal district court.
+The IRS is a party to every case heard in tax court, and some people believe that this familiarity breeds a slight favoritism.
+In addition, unlike tax court, you can get a jury at federal district court.

 How Can a Tax Attorney Help Me in a District Court Tax Suit?

 In district court, the federal rules of civil procedure are followed.
 These rules are more formal and detailed than the rules of tax court.
 Following these procedures exactly maximizes your chances of success.
 As such, an experienced tax attorney is invaluable for taxpayers seeking a truly favorable outcome.
 If the federal district court does not rule in your favor, that decision can be appealed to the Fifth Circuit Court of Appeals.
 You want an attorney who can your case persuasively and knowledgeably, seeking every advantage for you.

 Contact The Law Office of John McDuff, P.C

 The Law Office of John McDuff, P.C has over 20 years of experience evaluating and prosecuting tax cases in tax court, U.S. district court, and the Fifth Circuit Court of Appeals.
 If you are considering filing a district court tax suit, contact John McDuff at 512.457.1177 to discuss your case.